Group-2-intro-to-programming/Snake-Game/README.md

 4. **Objective:**
    - Eat red apples to grow and gain points
    - Avoid hitting walls, obstacles, and yourself
-   - Survive as long as possible and beat your
+   - Survive as long as possible and beat your highscore